3052/dash/readme.md

    - `$Number%08d$`
    - `$Number%09d$`
    - `$RepresentationID$`
-25. add method to replace SegmentTemplate@media
+24. add method to replace SegmentTemplate@media
    - `$RepresentationID$`
    - `$Time$`
-26. SegmentTemplate@startNumber is 1 if missing
+25. SegmentTemplate@startNumber is 1 if missing
-27. SegmentTemplate@timescale is 1 if missing
+26. SegmentTemplate@timescale is 1 if missing
-28. Period@duration is MPD@mediaPresentationDuration if missing
+27. Period@duration is MPD@mediaPresentationDuration if missing
-29. add method to get `Time` values from SegmentTimeline
+28. add method to get `Time` values from SegmentTimeline
-30. add method to get `Number` values from SegmentTimeline
+29. add method to get `Number` values from SegmentTimeline
-31. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
+30. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
-32. add method to get `Number` values from
+31. add method to get `Number` values from
    Ceil(
       AsSeconds(Period@duration) /
       (SegmentTemplate@duration / SegmentTemplate@timescale)
    )
-33. add a method that returns the SegmentTemplate URLs
+32. add a method that returns the SegmentTemplate URLs
-34. use SegmentTemplate@presentationTimeOffset as inital `$Time$`
+33. use SegmentTemplate@presentationTimeOffset as initial `$Time$`
-35. add method to get `time.Duration`
+34. add method to get `time.Duration`
     ```
     time.ParseDuration(strings.ToLower(
        strings.TrimPrefix(Period@duration, "PT"),
     ))
     ```
-36. add method to get unique ContentProtection from
+35. add method to get unique ContentProtection from
    - AdaptationSet
    - Representation
-37. include test file in same package
+36. include test file in same package
    - test will read all ".mpd" files in the "testdata" folder
    - user will provide test files
    - for each file, get the slice of replaced `SegmentTemplate@media` URLs
    - only get one slice of URLs per mimeType
    - print slice length, and first and last URLs
+37. add Representation.String method. each value on its own line
+   1. Representation@bandwidth
+   2. Representation.GetWidth
+   3. Representation.GetHeight
+   4. Representation.GetCodecs
+   5. Representation.GetMimeType
+   6. AdaptationSet@lang
+   7. Role@value
+   8. Period@id
+   9. Representation@id

 ## contact